JSON-RPC

-JSON-RPC is a remote procedure call protocol encoded in JSON.
+JSON-RPC (JavaScript Object Notation-Remote Procedure Call) is a JSON-based wire protocol for remote procedure calls (RPC).
 It is similar to the XML-RPC protocol, defining only a few data types and commands.
 JSON-RPC allows for notifications (data sent to the server that does not require a response) and for multiple calls to be sent to the server which may be answered asynchronously.

+The JSON-RPC protocol is transport-independent and can be carried over many different data transport protocols, including file descriptor I/O, HTTP and TCP.
+It does not directly provide any support for authentication or authorization.

 History

 Usage

 JSON-RPC works by sending a request to a server implementing this protocol.
 The client in that case is typically software intending to call a single method of a remote system.
 Multiple input parameters can be passed to the remote method as an array or object, whereas the method itself can return multiple output data as well.
 (This depends on the implemented version.)

 All transfer types are single objects, serialized using JSON.
 A request is a call to a specific method provided by a remote system.
 It can contain three members: